Samuel Tenka

 Selection

 SUPREME COURT --- The Supreme Court shall have 10 seats; the most senior 9 Justices shall be voting Justices and the remaining Justice shall not vote except in cases of absence or recusal.
-The most senior Justice, or a Justice selected by a majority of voting Justices, shall be the Chief Justice of the United States.
+The most senior Justice, or else a Justice selected by a majority of voting Justices, shall be the Chief Justice of the United States.

-The preceding two paragraphs shall take effect only 20 years after ratification of this section.
+The preceding two paragraphs shall take effect only 10 years after ratification of this section.

-Vacancies shall be filled in pairs, as follows.
+Vacancies shall be filled in pairs, by PairAppointment, as follows.
 First, the President shall nominate a pair of candidates.
 Second, the President's pair shall be appointed unless a group two fifths of Senators duly sworn nominate one alternative Candidate from among the Judges of the United States.
-In the latter case: Third, a disjoint group of two fifths of Senators duly sworn may nominate a second alternative candidate from among the Judges of the United States; and Fourth, the Senate shall, by simple majority, choose either the original pair or the alternative candidate(s) to fill the vacancies.
-The first, second, third, and fourth steps shall respectively conclude within 60, 120, 180, and 240 days after vacancy.
+In the latter case: Third, a disjoint group of two fifths of Senators duly sworn may nominate a second alternative candidate from among the Judges of the United States; and Fourth, the Senate shall, by simple majority, choose either the original pair or the alternative candidate(s).
+These four steps shall respectively conclude within \(45\), \(90\), \(135\), and \(180\) days after vacancy.

 The President shall appoint Judges of these Courts with the advice and consent of three fifths of Senators duly sworn.